RishabhRD/dwm/README.md

 ## Is dwm fastest WM?

-No. DWM is not fastest window manager in my experience.
+No. dwm is not the fastest window manager in my experience.

 ## Then why use dwm?

-dwm is most extensible WM.
-Anyone can extend it using patches and C-programming.
-It fits in our workflow and reduces the effort to manage window than any other window manager.
+Because it's most efficient window manager for any programmer's workflow.
+Focus on programming not window managing.

 Also, it fits in Unix philosphy not like i3wm that becomes a single point of failure(i.e., bloat)

 ## Why use my build?

-Because you will have to do approx 0 effort in managing windows then onwards!!
+Because you will have to do approx zero effort in managing windows then onwards!!
 Focus only on your work not windows.